A

 DUAL M.S.
 UP + M.S.
 PH (Master of Science in Public Health) No more than 6 LPs in the entire program 67% 84 points 5 semesters total (3 semesters @ GSAPP) 150% = 126 points

-NY/Paris (The Shape of Two Cities: New York / Paris Program) No more than 3 LPs in the entire program 67% 24 points 2 semesters full-time enrollment 150% = 36 points
+NY/Paris (The Shape of Two Cities: New York / Paris Non-degree Program) No more than 3 LPs in the entire program 67% 24 points 2 semesters full-time enrollment 150% = 36 points

-GSAPP SATISFACTORY ACADEMIC PROCESS APPEAL PROCESS
+GSAPP SATISFACTORY ACADEMIC PROCESS EVALUATION PROCESS

 The student may appeal for additional eligibility by completing a SAP appeal letter.
 As part of the appeal the student must explain: